 Cotton is the long-standing benchmark for hotel linen, prized for its natural feel and breathability.

-• Durability: High-quality, long-staple cotton (like Egyptian or Pima) is exceptionally durable.
+• Durability: High-quality, long-staple cotton hotel linen fabric is exceptionally durable.
 With proper care—industrial laundering and rotation—premium cotton sheets can withstand 150-200+ washes.
 However, lower thread count or short-staple cotton will pill, thin, and wear out much faster.

 • Cost: Cotton sheets have a higher initial purchase cost.
 The price varies significantly with thread count and cotton quality.
 They also incur higher operational costs: they are heavier (increasing laundry weight/energy costs), wrinkle more (requiring more ironing/steaming), and may shrink if not processed correctly.